Vodafone Idea makes $7 billion loss after provisions for government dues

 The company’s gross debt at end-Sept. stood at 1.17 trillion rupees.
 Analysts have previously warned that Vodafone Idea will be the worst hit after the Supreme Court ruling given its already stretched balance sheet.

-“Vodafone results are a reflection of the company’s inability to compete effectively in a three player market,” said Deepa Dasani of HDFC Securities.
+“Vodafone results are a reflection of the company’s inability to compete effectively in a three player market,” said Deepak Jasani of HDFC Securities.

 “Apart from its impact on its equity value, this result will surely result in wider financial repercussions because it will hit the lenders and debt investors in the company, including mutual funds.”